 It is a variant of the military press.
 The great advantage of this exercise is the wide range of motion.

 It is a fascinating exercise.
 It should introduce at least a couple of times a week if we want a bulky shoulder since it stimulates the lateral deltoid very effectively.
-Here, as we have seen, working with pulleys (this would include elastic bands) makes much sense, sitting.
-So that the movement sway eliminates, and this focuses on the abduction pattern, being interesting mainly from the middle-final phase of the movement (from 85º).
+Here, as we have seen, working with pulleys (this would include elastic bands) makes much more sense, than sitting.
+So that the movement sway eliminates, and this focuses on the abduction pattern, is interesting mainly from the middle-final phase of the movement (from 85º).

 This exercise could be said to be the one that most effectively isolates the anterior aspect of the shoulder.
 Its execution is also effortless.